-Extend the elbow, pushing the weight up, then fully extend the hips and knees to produce maximal force.
+Extend the elbow, push the weight up, then fully extend the hips and knees to produce maximal force.
 An amazing exercise for ensuring effective workouts.

 This exercise stabilizes the scapula by working around the stable arm and shoulder rather than the shoulder moving on the stable body (as in traditional shoulder presses).
 This exercises the shoulder in a different way by challenging the rotator cuff to constantly activate and stabilize.

-Start by pressing a kettlebell directly upward and maintaining an extended arm throughout the exercise.
+Start by pressing the kettlebell directly upward and maintaining an extended arm throughout the exercise.

 6. Bosu Pushup